pacoito123/LC_StoreRotationConfig/README.md

 The sales system is completely separate from the regular store item sales, so it _shouldn't_ conflict with other mods that may modify these sales (e.g. allowing more items to be on sale).
 What _is_ likely to break, however, is displaying the discount number in the store page (e.g. `50% OFF!`) if another mod is changing the terminal store page.
 The discount should still apply regardless, but I'll try to patch any incompatibilities found as soon as possible.

 The `relativeScroll` tweak is not limited to just the store page, and could potentially fix scrolling issues in other terminal pages, but it could also be incompatible or cause issues with other mods that modify or set the `PlayerControllerB.terminalScrollVertical` value.

-~~**NOTE:** This mod is _technically_ server-side, but clients need the mod installed to be able to see and purchase any of the additional items added to the vanilla store rotation.
-Similarly, joining a lobby that doesn't have this mod installed will not modify the store rotation.~~

-**NOTE:** As of `v2.0.0`, this mod is now required to be installed on **both host and clients**, though I have commented code ready to once again make it (technically) server-side, if `CSync` reimplements the ability to join a lobby with either client or host missing a mod that depends on it.

 ---